Palawizard/projet-git-avance-BaptisteEtMathys-/README.md

 # projet-git-avance-BaptisteEtMathys-coucoumathys

 ## Function A
 Function A print "Function A" to the console
+Coucou Baptiste